-1. File I-526/I-526E: After selecting a qualifying investment, the investor must file an I-526 petition (standalone investment) or I-526E (regional center investment) with USCIS, which must include evidence of the investment, evidence of a lawful source and path of funds, the business plan, and the job-creation projections.
+The EB-5 visa filing process can be complex and time-consuming.
+It involves several steps, including the filing of an I-526E (regional center investment) or I-526 petition (single investor), which must include evidence of the investment, lawful source and path of funds, business plan, and job-creation projections.

 After I-526E/I-526 approval, if the investor is in the U.S., they must file an I-485 to adjust their status to a permanent resident.
 If the investor is not in the U.S., they must file a Form DS-260 and go through consular processing.